 One reason to choose a quality gun kit is to ensure that you’re getting a quality solvent.
 You do not want to have to oversaturate your patch with a solvent to get the barrel clean.
 A poorly made solvent won’t do the trick.
 Be sure that you clean the barrel until the patch comes out totally clean at the muzzle.

 Choosing the right cleaning brushes are another important factor when choosing what gun cleaning kit is right for you.
 You need to be sure they don’t scrape the inside of the barrel.
 This means you need the right size brush, and that it’s made of a quality material that won’t damage the interior of the gun.

 Don’t pump this brush as you clean, but rather push it in one smooth motion from back to front.

 Finally, a quality lubricant is very important when choosing your gun kit.
 Once again, some guns will prefer more lubricant than others.
 But for the most part, it’s best to start with less lubricant, so that you don’t get any gummy residue built-up in the gun mechanisms.

 Polish both the handle and the body with this lubricant.
 The reason you want to polish the handle is that natural body oils from your hands can cause rust, so you want to take care of the part you touch the most as well.

-6 Best Gun Cleaning Kits: Detailed Reviews
+The 6 Best Gun Cleaning Kits We Tested

 At the very top of our list is the Allen Ultimate Gun Cleaning Kit, a professional grade kit that met all our criteria for a great kit.
 We found the Allen Ultimate to be made of high-quality materials that offered exceptional durability.
 Another thing we liked about this kit is that it can be used on more than one type of gun.
 We found that versatility makes it ideal for serious hobbyists or professionals.
 It’s also one of the most affordable kits on our list and comes in a locking case that keeps everything organized and safe.